alto9/alto9.github.io/docs/kube9/vscode.md

 ## Overview

-The Kube9 VS Code extension is a desktop application with an embedded AI agent for intelligent Kubernetes cluster management.
-It provides real-time cluster visualization, intelligent analysis, and troubleshooting assistance directly within VS Code.
+The Kube9 VS Code extension provides intelligent Kubernetes cluster management directly within VS Code.
+It offers real-time cluster visualization, context-aware analysis, and troubleshooting assistance for your clusters.

 ## Key Features

-### 🤖 Embedded AI Agent
+### 📊 Context-Aware Analysis
-Local AI agent provides intelligent analysis and troubleshooting without sending data externally.
-Ask questions, get explanations, and receive actionable recommendations.
+Intelligent cluster analysis and troubleshooting assistance.
+Understand your resources, diagnose deployment issues, and receive actionable recommendations.

 ### 🗂️ Multi-Cluster Management
 Import and manage multiple kubeconfig files.
 Switch between clusters with ease and view all your Kubernetes environments in one place.